brandonmosher/pyctemp/README.md

 A typedef is considered missing if a target contains a type declaration, but neither it nor its immediate includes contain a the type definition.
 This issue typically arises when providing a system or user-defined type as a parameter value.

-pyctemp attempts to resolve this issue automtically by:
+pyctemp attempts to resolve this issue automatically by:
 1. Searching for type definitions in the specified include dirpaths and target dirpath
 2. Inserting include directives for any type definitions it finds into the targets that require them.